A mass timber ceiling with geometric design and wood connections

 Mass Timber

-The challenge is indisputable: The building sector accounts for more than 40 percent of carbon dioxide emissions, a staggering statistic by itself, but even more significant when factoring in the estimated 2.5 trillion square feet of new building stock that will be built in the next 30 years — adding the equivalent of Paris to the planet every single week.
+The challenge is indisputable: The building sector accounts for more than 40% of carbon dioxide emissions, a staggering statistic by itself, but even more significant when factoring in the estimated 2.5 trillion square feet of new building stock that will be built in the next 30 years — adding the equivalent of Paris to the planet every single week.

 As we look for ways to reduce these impacts, we’re embracing new methods of using existing materials — especially those that are renewable like mass timber.
 Use of this inexpensive, renewable resource in construction offers substantial benefits: it sequesters carbon, offers the ability to harvest forests in a way that promotes forest health, and can help to rebuild timber and wood product manufacturing industries and revitalize small communities.
 It’s also resilient, cost-effective, as strong as steel and concrete, and satisfies our need for biophilic connections.